France's largest floating solar power plant

-The O'MEGA1 power plant, a winner of the CRE4 call for tender in 2017, is the first Akuo project based on floating solar technology (Hydrelio® by Ciel et Terre floating structure).
-The plant is located in the municipality of Piolenc (Vaucluse, southern France).
-Developed by the Akuo teams since 2014, it uses a site artificialized by years of use as a material extraction quarry.
+The O'MEGA1 power plant is the first Akuo project based on floating solar technology (Hydrelio® by Ciel et Terre floating structure).
+Located in the municipality of Piolenc, in the French department of Vaucluse.
+This plant uses a site artificialized by years of use as a material extraction quarry.

-The quarry operator and Akuo worked together to rehabilitate the site via the solar project in order to allow its transition from one activity to the other as well as the site’s ecological restoration.
-Its annual production enables some 4,733 homes to be supplied with electricity, using green energy that respects the environment, for at least twenty years.
-The solar farm became operational in 2019.
+The quarry operator and Akuo worked together to rehabilitate the site in order to allow its transition from one activity to the other as well as the site’s ecological restoration.
+The solar farm became operational and inaugurated in October 2019 in the presence of Elisabeth Borne, who was the Minister of ecological and solidarity transition at the time.

 A 360° integrated project

-The landscaping undertaken around the plant is a perfect example of a project that has integrated local issues and needs, and in particular those of the municipality of Piolenc.
+The landscaping undertaken around the plant is a perfect example of a project that has integrated local issues and needs.

 More than just a floating solar farm, the O'MEGA1 project comprises three complementary components: agriculture, education and crowdfunding.